-Carol: It won’t be able to pay the judgment.
+Carol: Pop Warner won’t be able to pay the judgment.
 Right?

 Lisa: Exactly.
 They won’t be able to pay.
-It’s similar to what happened in the media industry, where Gawker was a media company that had to go out of business because they were sued for printing a story about a sex tape about Hulk Hogan they couldn’t pay.
-The judgment was in the millions of dollars they couldn’t pay and they had to go bankrupt and dissolve the business.
+It’s similar to what happened in the media industry, where Gawker was a media company that had to go out of business because they were sued for printing a story about a sex tape about Hulk Hogan.
+The judgment was in the millions of dollars, Gawker couldn’t pay and they had to go bankrupt and dissolve the business.
 So.
 I’m not saying that’s what will happen in this case–just that it could.

 And that’s where we get back into “do no harm”.
 The reason this lawsuit is happening is because two boys who played Pop Warner football died.
-After developing CTE.
-So there was real harm.
 The reason they died was attributed to CTE and the reason they got CTE could be attributed to playing Pop Warner football.
 On top of that, Pop Warner had messaging that led parents to believe that it was safer than it was.

 Lisa: So I agree that that is a real possibility but I also think it opens the door for other lawsuits of this type to…

 Lisa: Well you can already see the narrative unfolding.
 How Pop Warner will make an impassioned appeal.
 You know, “don’t let them take football away from your sons.”
 Like “we have to save football.”
-You can just see them getting donations to the nonprofit which ultimately get used to pay legal fees in order to stay in football as we know it instead of in order to save lives…
+You can just see them getting donations to the nonprofit which ultimately get used to pay legal fees in order to stay in football as we know it.
+Instead of to save lives…

 Thaddeus: But maybe football as we know it needs to die.

 Maybe it’s time for us to acknowledge that we cannot continue to put people in a position that puts them at risk.
-I mean why is it more important for us to have football than it is for us to have brains.
-Why are brains secondary to this idea of the human sacrifice necessary for us to have football.
-You know as if there is an acceptable number of dead people before football becomes a problem.
+Why is it more important for us to have football than it is for us to have brains?
+Why are brains secondary to this idea of the human sacrifice necessary for us to have football?
+As if there is an acceptable number of dead people before football becomes a problem.
 How many people are an acceptable number of dead people before we say something?
-We’ve already decided that 60,000 dead people from opioid overdose isn’t enough for us to regulate that in any particular measure that we need to know of.
+We’ve already decided that 60,000 dead people from opioid overdose isn’t enough for us to regulate that in any particular measure..
 You know they assume the regulations that exist are good enough but 60,000 people have died that’s more people than died in the Vietnam War and we still say “ahh, don’t worry about it.”
 It’ll work itself out.
 So the number of dead people isn’t good enough because we already know there’s plenty of dead folk out there and nobody is fixing anything.
 So what has to happen is we need a better story.
 We need a better way of presenting this.
 We need a better way of looking at this because until we can present a story that is clear, clean, cut, and dry.
 You don’t want this… We will continue to have this and the number of dead people irrelevant.

 Carol: That’s true.
 And, in fact, the Congress, the DEA had all the authority it needed to put down the opioid manufacturers and distributors and Congress killed it and they wiped out the teeth in their ability to stop the crisis.
 So Congress okayed it and the drug manufacturers are getting wealthy…It’s about our elected officials being swayed by money and not by people.

 Lisa: I also want to talk about the opioid crisis and why these people get addicted to opioids.
-People they wouldn’t necessarily expect to become drug addicts…in many cases it happens because there is a culture of masculinity.
-We’ve talked about how there is a cultural masculinity that perpetuate violence and heroism and stoicism in the man-box, and capitalism and greed and competition and all that…What happens is these young men grow up playing sports and it becomes a part of their identity and they get injured playing sports and they take painkillers to alleviate the sports-related injury.
+People they wouldn’t necessarily expect to become drug addicts…in many cases it happens because of the culture of masculinity.
+We’ve talked about how there is a cultural of masculinity that perpetuate violence and heroism and stoicism in the man-box, and capitalism and greed and competition and all that…What happens is these young men grow up playing sports and sports becomes a part of their identity.
+Then they get injured playing sports and they take painkillers to alleviate the sports-related injury.
 And they get addicted to those.
-And then that leads to them getting harder drugs getting and harder drugs when they can’t renew their prescription.
+And then that leads to them getting harder drugs when they can’t renew their prescription.

 In the same way, the root cause of why we have an opioid crisis right now are all the same roots that we’re talking about with why we have a CTE crisis right now.

 Thaddeus: Which is exactly why I brought it up because they do overlap strongly.
-That’s the same part of the country where football is Godlike and can do no wrong and if the thing they do on Friday or Saturday night with the entire town turns out and everything goes away ’till the football game ends.
-And we engage in a gladiatorial battle of awesomeness that wrecks the lives of our children.
+That’s the same part of the country where football is Godlike and can do no wrong and is the thing they do on Friday or Saturday night with the entire town turns out and everything goes away ’till the football game ends.
+We engage in a gladiatorial battle of awesomeness that wrecks the lives of our children.
 Shatters the lives of our parents and leaves everybody with psychological, physiological, long term injuries that they play through because they’re manly and heroic and in the end; they become addicted to these drugs to help them to help them deal with this pain that came about because they played football as young men and grow into this culture of pain.
-You know that’s what it is it’s a culture of pain that men basically learn to say well “I’m a manly man.
+It’s a culture of pain that men basically learn to say, “I’m a manly man.
 I don’t acknowledge pain, I may experience it but I don’t acknowledge it.
 And these drugs will help take the edge off.
 And I’ll be fine.
 The End.”

-So looking at the patterns in these systems of abuse that stem from the way we raise men and boys is really important.
+Looking at the patterns in these systems of abuse that stem from the way we raise men and boys is really important.
 This is a tweet by Kimberly Archie responding to a headline in the Bangor Daily News that says: “Parents concussion fears keep more Maine kids off of football fields.”
 And Kimberly Archie tweeted out “Fixed it.”
 So she was talking about how she fixed the headline to say “Parents brain damage assessment keep more Maine kids off the football fields so they can use their brain later.”
 And that’s exactly what you were talking about, Thaddeus.
-Like, how do we change the narrative?
+How do we change the narrative?
 How do we talk about it in a way so that if 60,000 deaths aren’t enough, what other narrative is out there?
-It’s why I keep getting back to this—it’s up to us to figure out what can replace football because thinking that football will go away and leave a vacuum and leave a hole that, it’s just not going to happen.
-But if we can create a culture where other things are valued, where other things become the “Friday Night Lights” where other things become Sunday afternoon, you know, being able to socialize in and be emotional and yell and scream, be joyous and have tears streaming down your face even though you’re a man — when we can think of things that replace it, that allow men to do and be all those things…that’s what we have to do.
+It’s why I keep getting back to this—it’s up to us to figure out what can replace football.
+Thinking that football will go away and leave a vacuum—it’s just not going to happen.
+But if we can create a culture where other things are valued, where other things become the “Friday Night Lights” where other things become Sunday afternoon, you know, being able to socialize in and be emotional and yell and scream, be joyous and have tears streaming down your face even though you’re a man–when we can think of things that replace it, that allow men to do and be all those things…that’s what we have to do.

 Carol: Maybe it shouldn’t just be Sunday afternoon.
 Maybe we we also need to work on men being who they are.